Guide to Growing your own Vegetables

 As we become more aware of the environmental implications of our food sourcing, many people are turning to growing their own fruit and vegetables, whether this be in their own garden or on an allotment.
 I started growing in both areas this year, and although it has been a little tough, I am starting to reap my first harvest.
 This is a miracle, as I didn't get the plot until late April, which is usually classed as too late to plant anything out.
 However, I feel the need to share some good tips for starting out on this type of mini adventure which would probably have saved me some issues with my crops this year.

 I know this is an old cliché, but it is an absolute truth when it comes to growing veg.
 Clear the ground where you want to plant of all weeds, making sure you dig it over well at least 2 feet deep.
 You need to remember that the roots of the plant need to go deep for the water and the nutrients, so it's always better to dig deeper down than you think is best.
-I know, as my crops haven't turned out as good as they should have!
-If you have access to a rotivator, use it to turn over the soil and aerate it, this will help to optimise the soil's condition, and also means it won't be too compacted when you come to start planting.
+I know, as my first crops didn't turn out as good as they should have! this time round, I have planted in pots, which has allowed me to put more root veg in.
+If you have access to a rotivator, use it to turn over the soil and aerate it; this will help to optimise the soil's condition, and also means it won't be too compacted when you come to start planting.

 If you have clay soil (as I do), you may want to consider building raised beds, or at least adding to the soil that you have in place.
 A good raised bed should be at least 2 feet deep, and you should still turn over the soil underneath before you fill it and start planting.
 Remember those roots will still try to get through the soil if they get that deep.
 We chose to use a mix of topsoil and compost, roughly in a 70:30 mix respectively, and added chicken pellet fertilizer to add nutrients into the soil.
 As this mix beds down, you may need to top up the raised bed, so leave it a couple of days and keep watering it before adding more topsoil and compost to the mix.